 Kirkliston Primary School is situated in the village of Kirkliston on the outskirts of Edinburgh city near to Queensferry High School.
 Our nursery is situated on a separate site on Queensferry Road.
 Both are non-denominational and co-educational.
 The village is currently expanding due to a large housing development of 680 houses.
 This has resulted in the creation of an extension to the main school building which includes a new gym hall, separate dining room with eight classes being built in two phases giving the school a total capacity for 21 classes.

 The nursery has recently expanded to incorporate the majority of the children from the local area.
 It has the capacity for 70 children in the morning and 70 in the afternoon.

-Irene is ably supported by Depute Head Teacher, Mrs Dorothy Fowler and a part time Principal Teacher, Mrs Helen Bartholomew.
-The school also has a part time Business Manager.
+Our Head Teacher, Lucy Henderson is ably supported by Depute Head Teacher, Mrs Irene Whitford and two Principal Teachers, Mrs Helen Bartholomew and Mrs Linda Hughes.
+The school also has a part time Business Manager, Linsey Luca.

-The Nursery is ably managed by the Principal Teacher, Mrs Karen McCay and Mrs Irene Whitford.
+The Nursery is ably managed by the Principal Teacher, Mrs Fiona Kay and Deputy Head, Mrs Irene Whitford.

 Kirkliston Primary has an active parent partnership via it’s parent council which is known as the KPSA (Kirkliston Primary School Association).
 The parents council represents all parents and replaces the previous school board and PTA.